PacketFire/packetfire_site/content/post/intro-to-bgp.md

 peer3    BGP      master   up     12:07:07    Established
 ```

-If, in fact, you see that peer2 and peer3 are "Established" then everything is working as expected and we are ready to go.
-Before we begin playing with this playground, I will start with a brief overview of how BGP works.
+If you see that peer2 and peer3 are "Established", everything is working as expected and we are ready to go.
+Before we begin playing with this playground, I will provide a brief overview of how BGP works.

 ### BGP Overview:
 #### Terminology:
 Border Gateway Protocol ([BGP](https://en.wikipedia.org/wiki/Border_Gateway_Protocol)) is an exterior gateway protocol that is used to exchange routing information between autonomous systems.
-An autonomous system ([AS](https://en.wikipedia.org/wiki/Autonomous_system_(Internet))) is an organization unit of routing prefixes and policies.
+An autonomous system ([AS](https://en.wikipedia.org/wiki/Autonomous_system_(Internet))) is an organizational unit of routing prefixes and policies.
 These AS are identified by a unique 16-bit, and later 32-bit, autonomous system number (ASN).
 For example, Facebook's ASN would be 32934 or as commonly presented AS32934.
-The power of BGP is in communicating routing protocols and policies between AS.
+The power of BGP lies in its ability to communicate routing protocols and policies among tens of thousands of decentralized AS.

-The internet, and many other networks, are composed of many autonomous systems that communicate between each other.
-This communication is fascilitated by a peering session.
-These peering sessions allow two AS to exchange policies, routes and link status.
+The internet, along with many other networks, is composed of many autonomous systems that communicate between each other.
+This communication is facilitated by a peering session, which allows two AS to exchange policies, routes and link status.
 All of this information is exchanged between two BGP daemons, which will be listening on TCP port 179.

-While BGP is considered an exterior gateway protocol, used for routing between large organizations on the internet, it can also be used from within an AS to allow their network engineers to better control the topology of their network.
+While BGP is considered an exterior gateway protocol that is used for routing between large organizations on the internet, it can also be used within an AS to enable their network engineers to control the topology of their internal network.
 This is where the terms exterior BGP (eBGP) and interior BGP (iBGP) stem from. iBGP will be our focus for the rest of this tutorial.
-It is here that we will begin to experiment with manipulating these peering sessions using BIRD and it's interactive tool, birdc.
+We will now start experimenting with these peering sessions using BIRD and its interactive command-line tool, birdc.

 ### Introduction to BIRD:
-BIRD is a fully functional routing daemon that supports many different routing protocols, including BGP.
+BIRD is a fully-functional routing daemon that supports many different routing protocols, including BGP.
 BIRD provides a simple configuration format and command line utility for interacting with sessions.
-BIRD also comes with built in support for both IPv4 and IPv6 and the respective tools to work with both protocols.
+BIRD also comes with built-in support for both IPv4 and IPv6 and the respective tools to work with both protocols.

 #### Examining Sessions:
-Similiar to how we had tested that our vagrant environment had worked above we can view running sessions by running:
+Similiar to how we verified that our vagrant environment was provisioned properly, we can view running sessions by running:

 ```bash
 root@peer1:~# birdc show protocols